Vietnamese diasporic music: "Culture in a bubble"

 Things connected to the pre-1975 period were seen as an essential piece of cultural memory.
-Even some diasporic songs composed after 1975, inherited the pre-1975 standards.
+Even some diasporic songs composed after 1975 inherited the pre-1975 standards.
 This static nature has allowed some to consider Vietnamese music production as "culture in a bubble".
 For the younger Vietnamese generations, those who were mainly raised or born overseas, listening to melancholy music is even less appealing.
-They like other young people have attracted to popular music heard in the mainstream or at least those in the Vietnamese American music scene.
+They, like other young people, have been attracted to popular music heard in the mainstream or at least those in the Vietnamese American music scene.

 Considering the current nature of Vietnamese diasporic music, the old generation in diaspora worried about its future and the trend of being assimilated.
 Some predict that Vietnamese diasporic music will die within one or two generations as the young forget the language and culture of Vietnam.
 Others feel that as long as diasporic Vietnamese are seen as the "other" in their host countries, they will find their way back to Vietnamese culture, and music is one road to take.
 The sad thing is that: "our children and grandchildren will be as good as the American musicians.
 But they will not be interested in writing for the Vietnamese American audience because the market is too small.
 The hope lies in Vietnam's [artists], but they are not creating either".

 For people living in Vietnam, they can catch up with all the changes in the music of this country; but for people living abroad, they only remember the music of the period when they left.
 Anti-communist pressures also prevent individuals from creating pieces in freedom.
 These factors threaten the future of Vietnamese diasporic music, or cause to the burst of the "cultural bubble."